x0rz3q/DBL-Algorithms/README.md

 All interaction with the generator is achieved via the *"TestCaseSpecification.txt"* file.
 Every line of this file serves as the specification for a certain test case to be generated.
 After executing the *"Main"* class, the test cases will be generated as new *".txt"* files in the project directory.
 Their name will reflect their specification.
+Note: if the program runs out of computational time, a specified testcase will be aborted and no labels will be printed.
+Afterwards it will commence with the next testcase.

 ## Test Case Specification
 ### General format